Skip to main content

 Choose Install Method

-It's generally recommended to install Unpackerr the same way you installed your Starr or download apps.
+We recommended to installing Unpackerr the same way you installed your Starr or download apps.
 If your existing infrastructure exists in Docker, then Unpackerr should probably live in Docker too.

 Instructions Available